Home PS5 Reviews Devidicon Review

 CredCore and the Joy of Incremental Power

-At the heart of Devidicon’s progression system is CredCore, a currency collected from defeated enemies and environmental objectives.
-It feeds directly into the game’s upgrade structure, allowing you to purchase weapon mods and enhancements from Auto Vendors scattered throughout the station.
+At the heart of Devidicon’s progression system is CredCore, a currency earned by defeating enemies and completing environmental objectives.
+It feeds directly into the game’s upgrade structure, letting you buy weapon mods and enhancements from Auto Vendors scattered throughout the station.
+The system is simple yet effective.
+Each upgrade feels like a tangible improvement.
+A faster reload, a wider spread, more efficient damage output.
+Nothing feels wasted, and every choice carries weight.

 What makes it engaging is how it ties progression directly to performance.
 The better you play, the faster you grow stronger.
 It creates a satisfying feedback loop where skill and reward are closely linked.
+There is a sense of escalation that builds naturally as you push deeper into the station.
+You are not just surviving increasingly difficult encounters.
+You are actively becoming more capable of handling them.

 Environmental Design That Adds More Than Decoration

+Top-down shooters often struggle to make environments feel meaningful beyond simple arenas.
+Devidicon avoids that pitfall by layering its spaces with interactive elements that shape your approach to combat.
 Terminal hacking sequences introduce brief moments of pause, forcing you to divert attention from combat to problem-solving.
-These segments are not overly complex, but they break up the pacing in a way that keeps the experience from becoming monotonous.
+These segments are not overly complex, but they break up the pacing and keep the experience from becoming monotonous.

+Boss encounters take this further, often blending environmental hazards with enemy patterns that demand both positioning and awareness.
+These fights feel like set pieces rather than standard encounters, giving each one a distinct identity.
 The station itself gradually becomes more hostile as you progress.
-Lighting shifts, layouts become more restrictive, and enemy density increases in ways that reinforce the sense of descent into chaos.
-There is a subtle storytelling here, told through space rather than dialogue.
+Lighting shifts, layouts become more restrictive, and enemy density increases, reinforcing the sense of descent into chaos.
+There is a subtle story here, told through space rather than dialogue.

 Sound and Speed as Identity